MicrosoftDocs/architecture-center/docs/framework/security/monitor-resources.md

 ## Containers

 Application containers architectures have an extra layer of abstraction and orchestration.
-That complexityt requires specific security measures that protect against common container attacks such as supply chain attacks.
+That complexity requires specific security measures that protect against common container attacks such as supply chain attacks.

 - Use container registries that are validated for security.
 Images in public registries may contain malware or unwanted applications that can only get detected when the container is running.
 Build a process for developers to request and rapidly get security validation of new containers and images.
 The process should validate against your security standards.
 This includes applying security updates, scanning for unwanted code such as backdoors and illicit crypto coin miners, scanning for security vulnerabilities, and application of secure development practices.